SMITHsharon/projectSetup1/readme.md

 - Added the `<script></script>` and `<link>` tags to the `index.html` file.
 - Created a `.gitignore` file
 - Created `Gruntfile.js`
-- Committed all to github, and merged in the Project SetUp
+- Committed all to GitHub, and merged in the Project SetUp
 - Ran `Grunt` in the background in a separate terminal window while developing the ZoeLove application